-While it may seem harmless, pouring the oil from your deep-fried turkey down the drain can harm wildlife and wreak havoc on local sewage systems.
+After you’ve fried the chicken or sautéed the veggies, don’t pour the leftover cooking oil down the drain.
+While it may seem harmless, pouring used oil down the drain can wreak havoc on your home’s plumbing and local sewage systems.

-If you’re not collecting your excess grease in a cup beside the stove for later use (just like Grandma!), chances are your drain has some substantial clumps.
-In fact, cooking oil and kitchen grease is the No. 1 cause of clogged sewer pipes.
+If you’re not already collecting leftover cooking oil in a container beside the stove (just like Grandma!), chances are your drain has some substantial buildup.
+Even though it’s liquid, oil, like grease, clings to pipes in small particles that latch onto each other, collecting until you have a clogged drain — or worse.
+In fact, cooking oil and kitchen grease are a major cause of clogged sewer pipes.

-But there’s another option for disposing of cooking oil: alternative fuel.
-While many commercial facilities already contribute substantial supplies, some programs invite households to recycle their excess grease as well.
+That’s right, your used cooking oil can be refined into an alternative fuel, or biofuel, that burns clean in most diesel engines.
+While many commercial facilities already contribute substantial supplies of oil for recycling, some programs invite households to recycle their excess cooking oil as well.

-Sound gross?
-It’s not as bad as having to clean out your drains later.
-Eww…
+Does filtering bits of food out of old oil sound gross?
+It’s not as bad as having to clean out your clogged drains later!